chris1111/Icnspack-Builder/README.md

 - Background.png
 -----------------------------
 #### TAKE NOTE:
-* New: Background.png for OC 0.6.6 and Higher must be 3840x2160in 144 pixels this is for 1080p
+* New: Background.png for OC 0.6.6 and Higher must be 3840x2160 in 144 pixels this is for 1080p
-* New: Left.png and Right.png for OC 0.6.6 and Higher must be 80x80in 144 pixels
+* New: Left.png and Right.png for OC 0.6.6 and Higher must be 80x80 in 144 pixels
 * New: Selector.png for OC 0.6.6 and Higher must be 288x80 in 144 pixels

 * Selector.png must be 80x80 in 144 pixels
 * Selected.png must be 288x288 in 144 pixels
 * All the others must be 256x256 in 144 pixels

+#### New: All Background.png size for OC 0.6.6 and Higher
+- Create image Background 3840x2400 in 144 pixels ➤ this is for 1920x1200 screen
+- Create image Background 3360x2100 in 144 pixels ➤ this is for 1680x1050 screen
+- Create image Background 3200x2400 in 144 pixels ➤ this is for 1600x1200 screen
+- Create image Background 3200x1800 in 144 pixels ➤ this is for 1600x900 screen
+- Create image Background 2880x2160 in 144 pixels ➤ this is for 1440x1080 screen
+- Create image Background 3840x2160 in 144 pixels ➤ this is for 1920x1080 screen
+- Create image Background 2880x1800 in 144 pixels ➤ this is for 1440x900 screen
+- Create image Background 2732x1536 in 144 pixels ➤ this is for 1366x768 screen
+- Create image Background 2560x1920 in 144 pixels ➤ this is for 1280x960 screen
+- Create image Background 2560x1600 in 144 pixels ➤ this is for 1220x800 screen
+- Create image Background 2048x1536 in 144 pixels ➤ this is for 1024x768 screen

 #### Looking for ➣ [Themes exemple](https://github.com/chris1111/My-Simple-OC-Themes)